gisaia/arlas_cli/docs/docs/install.md

 ```

 !!! warning "Microsoft Windows"
-    For Windows users, the install has to be made in a python virtual environment, follow the [venv guide](#python-virtual-environment) before installing.
+    For Windows users, the installation has to be made in a python virtual environment, follow the [venv guide](#python-virtual-environment) before installing.

 !!! success

-    In a new terminal, you should be able to run it:
+    In a new Terminal/Powershell, you should be able to run it:

     <!-- termynal -->
     ```shell